 Overview

 The following instructions are for an Apache server.
-If you're running Nginx, jump to the section at the bottom titled Creating custom error pages with Nginx.
+If your server is running Nginx, see the section at the bottom titled Creating custom error pages with Nginx.

-Due to how Apache is configured, it's not possible to redirect to a custom 500 error page.
-When a 500 error is encountered, the browser default 500 page will display.
+It is not possible to redirect to a custom 500 error page due to how DreamHost Apache servers are configured.
+When a 500 error is encountered, the default browser 500 page always displays.

 ErrorDocument 404 /error.php

-This redirects browsers that experience a 404 error (Not Found) to the file error.php located in the same directory as your .htaccess file.
-Alternatively, you can use the above line as a template to create separate custom error pages for each error.
+This single line redirects browsers that experience a 404 error (Not Found) to the file error.php located in the same directory as your site's .htaccess file.

 Status codes

-The complete (and very long) list of errors is available here:
+The complete list of errors is available here:

 - 400 – Bad Request